vitorestevam/FluentRequest/README.md

 # Fluent Request

-This package is an option to do http request using fluent interface
+This package is an option to do http requests using fluent interface

 ``` go
 resp, err := FluentRequest().